Felix-Voyle/Tekker-Tracker-MS1/readme.md

 #### Returning Time Visitor Goals
 - As a returning visitor I'm ready to upload the content I have created and want a clear path to be able to do this.
-- As a returning visitor I want to know that my material has been successfully submitted.
-- As a returning visitor I want to know i will receive some feedback on my submission.
+- As a returning user i would want to see up to date and current projects.
+Including what the company is currently doing.

 #### Frequent  Visitor Goals
-- As a frequent user i would have received feedback on previous submissions and be looking to submit more or improved content.
+- As a frequent user i would be looking to submit more or improved content.
-- As a frequent user i would want to see up to date and current projects.
-Including what the company is currently doing.
 - As a frequent user i would want contact details to chase up my submission if i hadn't heard back.

 ## Design